-Our branch is made up of Research and Instrument Analysts (RIA) and Scientists (RIS), which have Bachelors, Masters or Ph.D. degrees in Astronomy and related fields (see our staff gallery).
-Their duties are typically focused on manipulation and interpretation of data (i.e. images, spectra, detector data) using science software tools and languages (e.g. STSDAS/IRAF, IDL, python) within a Unix operating environment.
-Software coding may involve small scripts, or large data processing or analysis routines intended for wide use.
-For example, Hubble data analysis projects might include: cleaning up raw images into a finished product suitable for scientific or calibration studies; performing analyses of those images; interpreting results through comparison to predictions made by scientific models (and possibly creating those models); creating high-quality charts and images for reports and presentations; authoring reports and presenting results (i.e. posters or talks) at meetings and workshops.
+Our staff is made up of Research and Instrument Analysts (RIA), which have Bachelors, Masters or Ph.D. degrees in Astronomy or related fields -- see our staff photo gallery.
+Their duties are typically focused on manipulation and interpretation of data (i.e. images, spectra) using science software tools such as STSDAS/IRAF and IDL within a Unix operating environment.
+For example, this might include processing raw images into a finished product suitable for scientific or calibration studies; performing scientific measurements of those images; interpreting results through comparison to model predictions; using available software tools or writing code for special analyses; creating presentation-quality charts and images for presentation or publication.

 Further activities involve the development and writing of software code, from small scripts to large custom data processing or analysis routines (typically in python).
 Analysts are also involved in preparing observing proposals and writing reports documenting calibration results, and may present those results in team meetings or at conferences.
 Occasionally analysts take responsibility for observing runs at ground-based telescopes.